kopchik/semi_active_rectifier/README.md

 In comparision, a bridge made of silicon diodes would dissipate about twice more power.

 The pcb has a GBU-like shape.

+## Some caveats and precautions

+1. Not all fets are born equal.
+The peak current can be more than 30A (inrush current).
+Most sot23 fets cannot handle that (according to soa).
+The good news is, the dropout on a mosfet cannot be more than ~0.6V in this circuit because they are shunted by diodes.
+Still, I decided to use mosfet in powerpak package because they can handle more abuse.
+2. Mosfet should be reasonably low Vgs(th), or it will not work well for low voltages.
+3. Due to high peak currents (~20A), a mosfet should have Rds(on) of less than some 30mOhm, otherwise most of current will go through the diode.
+In other words, mosfet drop under peak current should be less than drop on the diode.
+4. There's still quite a lot of heat to dissipate.
+I tried to make the pcb in such a way that it works as a heatsink.

+## TODO:

+[] Test it
+[] Post pics